Fuelling hope in northern Colombia

 Plagued by conflict and with very little hope for the future, the people of Catatumbo in Norte de Santander are in dire need of humanitarian assistance.
 Disease prevails due to poor water and hygiene conditions, and unexploded ordnances and land mines pose the constant threat of detonation.
 With almost no transportation and a general absence of basic health services, the population in Catatumbo face high levels of vulnerability and isolation.

 Funded by the European Commission’s Directorate-General for European Civil Protection and Humanitarian Aid Operations (ECHO), the Norwegian Red Cross and the Spanish Red Cross are supporting the Colombian Red Cross to deliver life-saving support in this remote area.
-Initiated in April 2016, the project aims to reach over 10,000 people over a 12-month period – either through services such as medical consultations and odonatological procedures, or by distributing healthcare items like prenatal packs and community first aid kits.
+Initiated in April 2016, the project aims to reach over 10,000 people over a 12-month period – either through services such as medical consultations, or by distributing healthcare items like prenatal packs and community first aid kits.

 While military operations by the government and the Revolutionary Armed Forces of Colombia (FARC) have significantly decreased in the country since the bilateral ceasefire established in June 2016, other armed groups continue to be active.
 Disappearances and killings endure, and there are high numbers of unrecorded cases.
 The region of Catatumbo is particularly affected.